metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

 Optional:

 - `anonymous` (Map of String) Anonymous access.
-- `api_key` (Attributes) Authentication based on API keys stored in Kubernetes secrets. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--api_key))
+- `api_key` (Attributes) Authentication based on API keys stored in Kubernetes secrets. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--api_key))
-- `cache` (Attributes) Caching options for the resolved object returned when applying this config.Omit it to avoid caching objects for this config. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--cache))
+- `cache` (Attributes) Caching options for the resolved object returned when applying this config.Omit it to avoid caching objects for this config. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--cache))
-- `credentials` (Attributes) Defines where credentials are required to be passed in the request for authentication based on this config.If omitted, it defaults to credentials passed in the HTTP Authorization header and the 'Bearer' prefix prepended to the secret credential value. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--credentials))
+- `credentials` (Attributes) Defines where credentials are required to be passed in the request for authentication based on this config.If omitted, it defaults to credentials passed in the HTTP Authorization header and the 'Bearer' prefix prepended to the secret credential value. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--credentials))
 - `defaults` (Attributes) Set default property values (claims) for the resolved identity object, that are set before appending the object tothe authorization JSON.
-If the property is already present in the resolved identity object, the default value is ignored.It requires the resolved identity object to always be a JSON object.Do not use this option with identity objects of other JSON types (array, string, etc). (see [below for nested schema](#nestedatt--spec--overrides--rules--response--defaults))
+If the property is already present in the resolved identity object, the default value is ignored.It requires the resolved identity object to always be a JSON object.Do not use this option with identity objects of other JSON types (array, string, etc). (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--defaults))
-- `jwt` (Attributes) Authentication based on JWT tokens. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--jwt))
+- `jwt` (Attributes) Authentication based on JWT tokens. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--jwt))
-- `kubernetes_token_review` (Attributes) Authentication by Kubernetes token review. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--kubernetes_token_review))
+- `kubernetes_token_review` (Attributes) Authentication by Kubernetes token review. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--kubernetes_token_review))
 - `metrics` (Boolean) Whether this config should generate individual observability metrics
-- `oauth2_introspection` (Attributes) Authentication by OAuth2 token introspection. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--oauth2_introspection))
+- `oauth2_introspection` (Attributes) Authentication by OAuth2 token introspection. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--oauth2_introspection))
-- `overrides` (Attributes) Overrides the resolved identity object by setting the additional properties (claims) specified in this config,before appending the object to the authorization JSON.It requires the resolved identity object to always be a JSON object.Do not use this option with identity objects of other JSON types (array, string, etc). (see [below for nested schema](#nestedatt--spec--overrides--rules--response--overrides))
+- `overrides` (Attributes) Overrides the resolved identity object by setting the additional properties (claims) specified in this config,before appending the object to the authorization JSON.It requires the resolved identity object to always be a JSON object.Do not use this option with identity objects of other JSON types (array, string, etc). (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--overrides))
-- `plain` (Attributes) Identity object extracted from the context.Use this method when authentication is performed beforehand by a proxy and the resulting object passed to Authorino as JSON in the auth request. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--plain))
+- `plain` (Attributes) Identity object extracted from the context.Use this method when authentication is performed beforehand by a proxy and the resulting object passed to Authorino as JSON in the auth request. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--plain))
 - `priority` (Number) Priority group of the config.All configs in the same priority group are evaluated concurrently; consecutive priority groups are evaluated sequentially.
-- `route_selectors` (Attributes List) Top-level route selectors.If present, the elements will be used to select HTTPRoute rules that, when activated, trigger the auth rule.At least one selected HTTPRoute rule must match to trigger the auth rule.If no route selectors are specified, the auth rule will be evaluated at all requests to the protected routes. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--route_selectors))
+- `route_selectors` (Attributes List) Top-level route selectors.If present, the elements will be used to select HTTPRoute rules that, when activated, trigger the auth rule.At least one selected HTTPRoute rule must match to trigger the auth rule.If no route selectors are specified, the auth rule will be evaluated at all requests to the protected routes. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--route_selectors))
-- `when` (Attributes List) Conditions for Authorino to enforce this config.If omitted, the config will be enforced for all requests.If present, all conditions must match for the config to be enforced; otherwise, the config will be skipped. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--when))
+- `when` (Attributes List) Conditions for Authorino to enforce this config.If omitted, the config will be enforced for all requests.If present, all conditions must match for the config to be enforced; otherwise, the config will be skipped. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--when))
-- `x509` (Attributes) Authentication based on client X.509 certificates.The certificates presented by the clients must be signed by a trusted CA whose certificates are stored in Kubernetes secrets. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--x509))
+- `x509` (Attributes) Authentication based on client X.509 certificates.The certificates presented by the clients must be signed by a trusted CA whose certificates are stored in Kubernetes secrets. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--x509))

-<a id="nestedatt--spec--overrides--rules--response--api_key"></a>
+<a id="nestedatt--spec--overrides--rules--authentication--api_key"></a>
-### Nested Schema for `spec.overrides.rules.response.api_key`
+### Nested Schema for `spec.overrides.rules.authentication.api_key`

 Required:

-- `selector` (Attributes) Label selector used by Authorino to match secrets from the cluster storing valid credentials to authenticate to this service (see [below for nested schema](#nestedatt--spec--overrides--rules--response--api_key--selector))
+- `selector` (Attributes) Label selector used by Authorino to match secrets from the cluster storing valid credentials to authenticate to this service (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--api_key--selector))

 Optional:

 - `all_namespaces` (Boolean) Whether Authorino should look for API key secrets in all namespaces or only in the same namespace as the AuthConfig.Enabling this option in namespaced Authorino instances has no effect.

-<a id="nestedatt--spec--overrides--rules--response--api_key--selector"></a>
+<a id="nestedatt--spec--overrides--rules--authentication--api_key--selector"></a>
-### Nested Schema for `spec.overrides.rules.response.api_key.selector`
+### Nested Schema for `spec.overrides.rules.authentication.api_key.selector`

 Optional:

 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--overrides--rules--response--api_key--all_namespaces--match_expressions))
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--overrides--rules--authentication--api_key--selector--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.

-<a id="nestedatt--spec--overrides--rules--response--api_key--all_namespaces--match_expressions"></a>
+<a id="nestedatt--spec--overrides--rules--authentication--api_key--selector--match_expressions"></a>
-### Nested Schema for `spec.overrides.rules.response.api_key.all_namespaces.match_expressions`
+### Nested Schema for `spec.overrides.rules.authentication.api_key.selector.match_expressions`

 Required: